Ruger Mini-14: Mini Thirty

 In 1987, Ruger began production of the Mini Thirty, which is chambered for the Russian 7.62×39mm cartridge, used in the SKS and AK-47, as many states prohibit hunting of deer with calibers smaller than 6 mm (.243 in).
 The 7.62×39mm has ballistics similar to the well-known .30-30 Winchester.
 The Mini Thirty is available with a 16.12" (Tactical Model) or 18.50" barrel having a twist rate of 1:10" RH, and is sold with two 20-round or 5-round box magazines.
 Ruger does not currently produce 30-round Mini Thirty magazines.
 The Mini Thirty shares many of the same design and accessory options with those of the smaller caliber Mini-14 Ranch Rifle.

 Mini Thirty Tactical Rifle

 The "Mini Thirty Tactical Rifle" variant was introduced in 2010.
-It closely mimics the Mini-14 Tactical Rifle variant, but in 7.62x39mm.
-It also has a shorter 16.12" barrel with flash suppressor, and is available with a standard fixed stock/fore end, or a collapsible ATI-brand stock with Picatinny rails.
+It closely mimics the Mini-14 Tactical Rifle variant, but in 7.62×39mm.
+It also has a shorter 16.12-inch barrel with flash suppressor, and is available with a standard fixed stock/fore end, or a collapsible ATI-brand stock with Picatinny rails.